CnCNet/cncnet-ladder-bot/.github/DEPLOYMENT_SETUP.md

 1. ✅ GitHub Actions runs syntax checks
 2. ✅ Tests all Python imports
 3. ✅ If tests pass, automatically deploys to your server
+4. ✅ Auto-clones repository on first deployment (no manual setup needed!)
+5. ✅ Auto-creates `.env` file from GitHub Secrets
-4. ✅ Shows deployment status in GitHub
+6. ✅ Shows deployment status in GitHub
-5. ✅ Notifies you if deployment fails
+7. ✅ Notifies you if deployment fails

 ## 🔧 One-Time Setup